Albion (Blake): Sources

-In the mythical story of the founding of Britain, Albion was a Giant son of Poseidon, the Greek god of the sea.
+In the mythical story of the founding of Britain, Albion was a giant and a son of Poseidon, the Greek god of the sea.
 He was a contemporary of Heracles, who killed him.
 Albion founded a country on the island and ruled there.
 Britain, then called Albion after its founder, was inhabited by his Giant descendants until about 1100 years before Julius Cæsar's invasion of Britain, when Brutus of Troy came and defeated the small number of Giants that remained (as a group of the Giants had killed all the others).

 According to another account, Noah's son Japhet had a son named Histion, who had four sons.
 Their names were Francus, Romanus, Brittos and Alemannus, and the French, Roman, British and German people are descended from them.
 Brittos divided Britain into three kingdoms and gave each to one of his sons.
-They were Loegria (a Latinization of the Welsh Lloegr, "England"), Scotland and Cambria.
+They were Loegria (a Latinization of the Welsh Lloegyr), Scotland and Cambria.

-The division of the primordial man is found in many mythic and mystic systems throughout the world, including Adam Kadmon in cabalism and Prajapati in the Rig-Veda.
+The division of the primordial man is found in many mythic and mystic systems throughout the world, including Adam Kadmon in Kabbalah and Prajapati in the Rigveda.

 Usage

 The long, unfinished poem properly called Vala, or The Four Zoas expands the significance of the Zoas, but they are integral to all of Blake's prophetic books.

 Blake's painting of a naked figure raising his arms, loosely based on Vitruvian Man, is now identified as a portrayal of Albion, following the discovery of a printed version with an inscription identifying the figure.
 It was formerly known as "Glad Day", since it was assumed by Alexander Gilchrist to illustrate a quotation from Shakespeare.

 Blake also uses the name Albion in its traditional meaning, as an ancient synonym for Britain, in his poem "A Little Boy Lost" in Songs of Experience.
 The poem tells about a young boy who, using reason, realizes that humans are selfish, and that "naught loves another as itself".
-He asks the priest: "Father, how can I love you / or any of my brothers more? / I love you like the bird that picks up crumbs around the door".
+He asks the priest: "Father, how can I love you / or any of my brothers more? / I love you like the little bird / That picks up crumbs around the door".
 The priest accuses the boy of blasphemy, and burns him "in a holy place / where many had been burned before".
 Blake concludes the poem by asking: "Are such things done on Albion's shore?"